amrutha-thalappan/UserManagement/readme.md

 This is a webservice platform provides a bare minimum functionality to store and view user details.
 It is developed as JAVA spring boot application with rest API capabilities.
 These APIs handle user registration process and retrieval of a particular user.
-More detailed technical specification about application interfaces, classes and methods are available in the [javadoc](https://github.com/amrutha-thalappan/UserManagement/tree/master/javadoc) section of project .
+More detailed technical specification about application interfaces, classes and methods are available in the javadoc documentation of project and you can find [Access Javadoc](#Access_Javadoc) section for more details.

 ## Features